wsolow/agaid_crop_simulator/README.md

 ### Executing program

 * How to run the program

 After following the above installation instructions:
 1. Navigate to the base directory ../agaid_crop_simulator/
 2. Run the testing domain with: python3 test_wofost.py

-3.
+When this runs successfully, to train an RL agent:
+1. Run: python3 train_agent.py --agent-type <str: PPO | SAC | DQN>
+2. If you have Weights and Biases set up, run:
+    python3 train_agent.py --agent-type <str: PPO | SAC | DQN> --<ag-type>.track

 ## Help

-Initial configuration parameters, including sys.path parameters, can be modified in the utils.py file.
+Initial configuration for the Gym Environment parameters (Note: NOT the actual crop simulation) can be modified in the utils.py file.

 This filename should show the path to the ../agaid_crop_simulator/ directory.
 From there, the env_config/ folder can be found with the corresponding agromanagement, crop, and site parameters.
 For further information, please see the following READMEs: